ajgolden82/Denali_Web/index.markdown

 nav_order: 1

 ---
-# Using Our API
+# Denali Web

 this is the home page.
-ArcBill homepage stuff.
+Denali web includes General Ledger, Accounts Payable, and Payroll